cmsca/datascience_public/README.md

 ### Intro to Python (13 Nov 2022)

 * Date/Time: 13 Nov 2022, 2-4pm ET
-* Location: SouthPark Regional Library
+* Location: South County Regional Library
+* Address: 5801 Rea Rd, Charlotte, NC 28277
 * Class Notes:

 The purpose of this session is to ensure each participant is comfortable enough with Python to enjoy and learn from the course.